IreStridori/prima_prova/README.md

 - **Error management**: The class uses an `ensure_data_loaded` decorator which verifies if a file was uploaded by the user.
 In case it was not, it raises an error, informs the user with a specific message and halts the session.
 This decorator is used in two methods which require the uploaded data to properly function.

-DEVO DECIDERE CHE SCRIVERE DI STATIC METHOD, PERCHE L'ABBIAMO MESSO
-@staticmethod ABBINATO AL DECORATOR ENSURE DATA LOADED

 ### 3.3 Class GenomicEntity (Concrete Superclass)
 - **Purpose**: Models a generic genomic sequence by setting common attributes (identifier, description, sequence) and provides a common method for sequence length calculation.

 ### 3.4 Class MitochondrialDNA (Subclass of GenomicEntity)
    - **Purpose**: Extends `GenomicEntity` to add specific functionalities for DNA sequences.
    - **Specific responsibilities**:
-     	- Extract a subsequence by putting a start and an end index as inputs
+     	- Extract a subsequence by taking as input parameters a start and an end index
      	- GC content analysis of a sequence

 ### 3.5 Class MotifAnalyser (Abstract Class)